U.S. FDA approves new Bristol Myers cancer immunotherapy

 The U.S. Food and Drug Administration approved relatlimab from a class known as LAG-3 inhibitors - short for lymphocyte-activation gene 3 - for use in combination with Bristol's blockbuster immunotherapy Opdivo as an initial treatment for advanced melanoma.

-Relatlimab, which will be sold under the brand name Opdualag, more than doubled the time it took for advanced melanoma to worsen compared with Opdivo alone in clinical trials, a measure known as progression-free survival.
+Relatlimab, which will be sold under the brand name Opdualag, more than doubled progression-free survival compared with Opdivo alone in clinical trials.

-The medicine is Bristol Myers' third approved cancer immunotherapy - drugs that enlist the body's defenses in the fight against tumors.
+The medicine is Bristol Myers' third approved cancer immunotherapy.
 Opdivo targets a protein called PD-1.
 Yervoy, the drugmaker's first such drug, is a CTLA-4 inhibitor.

 Relatlimab will only be used in combination with Opdivo, Chief Medical Officer Samit Hirawat said in an interview.

-Hirawat said LAG-3 inhibitors like relatlimab can reinvigorate the immune system by restoring the function of "exhausted" T cells - a key component of the immune system - which could improve Opdivo's performance.
+Hirawat said LAG-3 inhibitors like relatlimab can reinvigorate the immune system by restoring the function of "exhausted" T cells, which could improve Opdivo's performance.

 "Our hypothesis is that the best applicability of a LAG-3 inhibitor will be in combination with a PD-1 inhibitor" like Opdivo, he said.